Opening remarks

 Overview

-A research paradigm in which a designer answers questions relevant to human problems via the creation of innovative artifacts, thereby contributing new knowledge to the body of scientific evidence (A. Hevner and Chatterjee 2010).
+A research paradigm in which a designer answers questions relevant to human problems via the creation of innovative artefacts, thereby contributing new knowledge to the body of scientific evidence (A. Hevner and Chatterjee 2010).

 - Predominant research methodology used in engineering and computer science, partially also in IS research as well as other disciplines